rowanthorpe/makeheaders/README.md

 License
 -------

-Makeheaders is under the "2-Clause License" ("FreeBSD License").
-See the license-header at the top of the `makeheaders.c` file for details.
+`makeheaders` is under the "Simplified BSD License" ("2-Clause License" or "FreeBSD License").
+See the license-header at the top of the `makeheaders.c` file for copyright information.

 FIXME
 -----